girlsinc/me-and-my-money-edu/src/pages/course/money-messages/imagining-your-future/roadmap.md

 ## In today's lesson we will learn how to:

 1. Experience the feeling of setting lofty goals, that it is possible to attain your dreams
-2. See the value of entering careers that will give them a lifestyle they choose as well as inner satisfaction.
+2. See the value of entering careers that will give you a lifestyle you choose as well as inner satisfaction.
-3. Not to be limited by others ideas of who and what they should become.
+3. Not be limited by others ideas of who and what they should become.

 ## Warm Up
 - How often do you think about the future?
 How does it feel?